pirogoeth/uniform_imperials/docs/presentation_tasks.md

 - [ ] Briefly describe the model portion of your team project. --gustavomm
       - [ ] Show a list of the kind of information that will be stored in your model.
       - [ ] Provide a list and short descriptions of what Java classes will be needed for the model.
-- [ ] Briefly describe the controller portion of your team project.
+- [ ] Briefly describe the controller portion of your team project. --jaherrera5
       - [ ] Provide a list and short descriptions of what Java classes will be needed for the controller.
       - [ ] Briefly describe two milestones for your team project.
-- [ ] Describe an "easy" milestone that you expect to achieve relatively quickly (within the first two weeks).
+- [ ] Describe an "easy" milestone that you expect to achieve relatively quickly (within the first two weeks). --pirogoeth
-- [ ] Describe a "hard" milestone that you hope to achieve as time permits.
+- [ ] Describe a "hard" milestone that you hope to achieve as time permits. --pirogoeth

 ### Additional Breakdowns
 - [ ] reveal.js framework --pirogoeth